yifanycc/AdaZeta/README.md

 - For the zeroth-order adaptive query schedule method, replace the official huggingface trainer with our `ZetaTrainer` in `large_models/trainer_adazeta.py`.
 Our trainer class is based on the [MeZO Trainer](https://github.com/princeton-nlp/MeZO/blob/main/large_models/trainer.py) and the [Huggingface Trainer](https://github.com/huggingface/transformers/blob/v4.45.2/src/transformers/trainer.py#L290).

+## (New) Multi-queries Distributed Training
+We added the trainer file to suppport the multi-queries distributed trianing (You may need to do some modification on the main file to replace the old trainer).
+The multi-queries training distributes multiple ZO estmiation (RGE) on different GPUs and all-gather thereafter.
+The convergence speed of our AdaZeta method is further enhance after using the distributed training, which is more effective than enlarging the batch size.
+The new trainer file is in `large_models/trainer_dist_adazeta.py`.
+The main differnce compared with previous trainer is listed as follows:
+- We fixed some bugs like loss-logging problem in previous trainer
+- We offer a new `zo_dist_step` function, enable the distributed ZO estimiation and all_gather operation
+- We modify the dataloader, to support multi-gpus estimation with same batch of data on different GPUs.

 ## Note
 - The code is built based on the MeZO code in https://github.com/princeton-nlp/MeZO.
 We would like to express our gratitude for the publicly accessible resources provided by other researchers!